 *Damage potential varies by roofing material, age, and condition.
 Hail 1" or larger is generally considered the threshold for filing an insurance claim.

-If the lookup shows significant hail activity in your area (1 inch or larger), your roof may have damage that isn't visible from the ground.
+If the lookup shows significant hail activity near your home (1 inch or larger), your roof may have damage that isn't visible from the ground.
 Here's what to do next:

-Enter your zip code in our free hail damage lookup tool above to see recent severe weather events near you.
+Enter your address in our free hail damage lookup tool above to see recent severe weather events near your home.
 The report shows event dates, hail sizes, and an overall severity rating.
 If your area has had hail 1 inch or larger, we recommend getting a professional roof inspection.

 Hail as small as 1 inch (quarter-sized) can damage asphalt shingles by dislodging granules and cracking the shingle surface.
 Hail 1.5 inches or larger (golf ball-sized) frequently causes severe damage.
 Even smaller hail can accelerate roof aging over time.